dpdani/tBB/docs/gettingstarted.rst

 Getting Started
 ===============

-Go through these !!! number here !!! simple steps to install and configure tBB.
+Go through these 4 simple steps to install and configure tBB.

 Up to this moment the only tested OS for tBB is Ubuntu, nevertheless you should be able to run tBB in many other POSIX environments.